ehiaig/memora/readme.md

 - build LLM-ready context payloads
 - inspect what was remembered and why it was returned

-The product boundary is important:

-- Memora is not an end-user chat interface
-- Memora is not a model gateway
-- Memora is not a replacement for your app database
-- Memora is not just a vector index

 Memora sits between your application and your model stack.
 Your app sends memory events into Memora, and asks Memora for the best context to inject into prompts.

-## Positioning

-The shortest accurate description is:

-> Memora is a drop-in memory server for AI apps and agents.

-Useful shorthand:

-> Postgres/Redis for AI memory.

-That shorthand is directionally helpful, but incomplete.
-Memora is not trying to be only a low-level storage primitive.
-It is an opinionated memory layer with retrieval, ranking, context assembly, and inspection.

-## What Memora Is Not

-Memora is explicitly not:

-- a chatbot product
-- a browser extension
-- a model comparison tool
-- a generic "RAG starter kit"
-- a full observability suite for all LLM traffic
-- a replacement for app-specific business logic

 If you need cross-model answer comparison, agent orchestration, or conversational UX, those belong outside Memora.